Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

 #### Risk Assessment Strategies
 - Assessment Tools to Measure Emotional Impacts
-  - Surveys and feedback mechanisms to gauge user satisfaction and emotional well-being.
+  - Enhanced surveys and feedback mechanisms that effectively gauge user satisfaction and emotional well-being.
-  - Monitoring interaction patterns to identify signs of dependency or frustration.
+  - Continuous monitoring of interaction patterns to proactively identify signs of dependency or frustration.

 - Recommendations for Mitigating Identified Risks
   - Implementing safeguards to limit excessive dependence on AI systems.